allusive-dev/dotfiles-2.0/README.md

 5. You should now have a `kitty` folder in `~/.config`

+6. If you have your own font, you will need to edit the kitty.conf with your own font, otherwise make sure to install JetBrains Mono with `sudo pacman -S ttf-jetbrains-mono`

-6. Install picom `sudo pacman -S picom`
+7. Install picom `sudo pacman -S picom`

-7. Copy `picom.conf` from dotfiles-2.0/picom-simple into `~/.config`
+8. Copy `picom.conf` from dotfiles-2.0/picom-simple into `~/.config`

-8. If you want window rounding, Open the file in a text editor and uncomment `corner-radius = 12;`
+9. If you want window rounding, Open the file in a text editor and uncomment `corner-radius = 12;`

-9. Using your window/desktop managers config, setup to run `picom` at startup.
+10. Using your window/desktop managers config, setup to run `picom` at startup.

-10. Make sure to change your default terminal for your WM/DE to kitty.
+11. Make sure to change your default terminal for your WM/DE to kitty.

-11. Enjoy!
+12. Enjoy!